TheKevSter35/web-app-from-scratch-1920/README.md

 * it displays only max 20 songs per search
 * You can also search artists
 * Rate limit: unknown
+* You can not load all songs.
+It olny works with keywords

 ## Collection Records

 <img width="" alt="f346871f9479694c23592af0ba95ad9d" src="https://user-images.githubusercontent.com/43183768/74240204-bf573880-4cd9-11ea-9163-ec72fe4c0e58.png">

 ## How does flowed interaction through the application? (interaction diagram)
+The Interaction diagram focuses on WHAT happens in your code.
+It visualizes functions and shows how action flows through your application.

 <img width="" alt="ID" src="https://user-images.githubusercontent.com/43183768/74519430-f44fcf00-4f15-11ea-8500-2f23f430989d.png">